 trekking across California

 Flying out to San Francisco tomorrow afternoon.
 It seems like most schools have breaks this week, so enjoy your breaks, lovelies!
-I'll bring back muchas fotos and stories (spending our last night in Reno!).
+I'll bring back muchasfotos and stories (spending our last night in Reno!).

 This weekend was the busiest I'd been in a while.
 I spent my entire Saturday babysitting (8AM: woke up to literally run out the door) and helping out at a local event.
 The weather this weekend was absolutely beautiful (high 60's!), but spending hours trying to catch up to young ones really wore me out.